 Studor Air Admittance Valves

-Studor is most plumber’s favorite brand for auto vents, or air admittance valves.
+Studor is most plumber’s favorite brand for auto vents or air admittance valves.
 Joe, the master plumber of the family, always recommends that homeowners replace their original manufactured home’s generic air admittance valve with a Studor brand as soon as you notice signs of failure.
-These valves do fail and there is a huge difference between a $5 item and a $35 item.
+He says there is a huge difference between a $5 item and a $35 valve.

 (Note: Studor does not pay us for this recommendation.
-After 18 years as a master plumber you tend to learn what works and what doesn’t.)
+After 22 years as a plumber you tend to learn what works and what doesn’t.)

 This video from Studor explains how their air admittance valves work:

 How to Install an Air Admittance Valve Under Your Sink